PotatoSpudowski/fastLLaMa/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-`fastLLaMa` is a high-performance framework designed to tackle the challenges associated with deploying large language models (LLMs) in production environments.
+`fastLLaMa` is an experimental high-performance framework designed to tackle the challenges associated with deploying large language models (LLMs) in production environments.

 It offers a user-friendly Python interface to a C++ library, [llama.cpp](https://github.com/ggerganov/llama.cpp), enabling developers to create custom workflows, implement adaptable logging, and seamlessly switch contexts between sessions.
 This framework is geared towards enhancing the efficiency of operating LLMs at scale, with ongoing development focused on introducing features such as optimized cold boot times, Int4 support for NVIDIA GPUs, model artifact management, and multiple programming language support.